teco-project/teco-core/Sources/TecoSigner/Documentation.docc/Guides/SignRequestsV3.md

 )
 ```

-Note that there is a convenience helper ``TCSignerV3/signHeaders(url:method:headers:body:mode:omitSessionToken:date:)-1rcp6`` which accepts the request URL in string, and may throw if the input is not valid URL.
+Note that the ``TCSignerV3/signHeaders(url:method:headers:body:mode:omitSessionToken:date:)-1rcp6`` variant accepts the request URL in string, and may throw if the input is not valid URL.
+There's also a non-throwing variant ``TCSignerV3/signHeaders(url:method:headers:body:mode:omitSessionToken:date:)-39hja`` that takes a `URLComponent` struct instead, which is compatible with RFC 3986.

+## Configure signing options

 There are some other configurations to control signing behavior.
 For example, `omitSessionToken` specifies whether ``Credential/token`` is used for signature.